UnCoqui/TA100-GitFlowWebsite/7_PullRequestReview.md

 ```

 ### Review: Approval
-If everything is ok, then you can click on the green button "Review Changes".
+If everything is ok, then click on the green "Review Changes" button.
 The pop-up window below will appear.
 Enter you comments, select "Approve" and click on the green "Submit Review" button.

 <img src="images/pullRequestChanges.jpg" width="60%" length="60%">

 ### Review: Request Changes
+Did you find something during your review?
 Something needs changes?
 Select "Request changes".
-In the comments area detail the changes you are requesting (a typo, picture update, etc.) then click on the green button "Review Changes".
+In the comments area detail the changes you are requesting (a typo, picture update, etc.) then click on the green "Review Changes" button.

 ### Review: Comments
 Whether you are approving or requesting changes make sure to leave comments.
 Remember that you can also "just" leave a comment that does **not** approve or request changes.
 Some guidelines about comments: